reserve-protocol/protocol/docs/pause-freeze-states.md

 ### `StRSR.stake()`

-It is important for `StRSR.stake()` to remain emabled while frozen in order to allow honest RSR to flow into an RToken to vote against malicious governance proposals.
+It is important for `StRSR.stake()` to remain enabled while frozen in order to allow honest RSR to flow into an RToken to vote against malicious governance proposals.

 ### `*.settleTrade()`